G-Core/product-documentation/documentation/dns/dns-plugins/get-a-let-s-encrypt-certificate-with-certbot.md

 certbot certonly --authenticator dns-gcore --dns-gcore-credentials=./gcore.ini --dns-gcore-propagation-seconds=80 -d '*.example.com' --key-type ecdsa --logs-dir=. --config-dir=. --work-dir=
 ```

-If that didn’t work, make sure that the domain is delegated to Gcore nameservers using *dig* utility or via online services.
-If not, change nameservers and wait 24 hours for the DNS to update.
+If that didn’t work, make sure that the domain is delegated to Gcore name servers using *dig* utility or via online services.
+If not, change name servers and wait 24 hours for the DNS to update.
 Then try to issue the certificate again.

 ## Renew a certificate